Skip to content

 2. External data sharing

-Optional Microsoft Azure API sharing: With prior agreement and consent from the client, selected and relevant chunks of documents may be shared externally with Microsoft Azure API.
-This sharing is limited to regions pre-agreed upon with the client, providing an added layer of control and assurance over data localization and compliance.
-According to Microsoft Azure’s policies, the shared data is exclusively used for generating immediate responses to queries and is not utilized for any other purposes.
-Data sent to Azure is stored temporarily for a maximum of 30 days, solely to address service abuse claims, and is never used for model training or exported for any other application.
+Optional LLM API sharing: With prior agreement and consent from the client, selected and relevant chunks of documents may be sent to an external LLM API for processing.
+The specific LLM provider and deployment region are pre-agreed upon with the client, providing an added layer of control and assurance over data localization and compliance.
+SerenityGPT selects LLM providers whose data-use policies confirm that customer data is used exclusively for generating immediate responses and is not used for model training or retained beyond the provider’s standard abuse-monitoring window.

 3. Secure data transfer

 TLS encryption: SerenityGPT is committed to safeguarding data during transfer, irrespective of the direction of flow.
-Whether during the importation of data into the system, delivery of data to user browsers within the client’s network, or optional transmission to Microsoft Azure API, all data transfers are securely encrypted using TLS (Transport Layer Security) protocols.
+Whether during the importation of data into the system, delivery of data to user browsers within the client’s network, or optional transmission to an external LLM API, all data transfers are securely encrypted using TLS (Transport Layer Security) protocols.

 4. Data sharing preferences